fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/03_data_types/02_integers.md

 - one's complement signed integer has value range $\[-127, 127\] \space (\[-2^7+1, 2^7-1\])$; 0 has two representations
 - two's complement signed integer has value range $\[-128, 127\] \space (\[-2^7, 2^7-1\])$

 The reverse order of negative numbers (in both complement encodings) allows some math optimizations.
-Negavive/positive values can be switched by flipping all bits (look at 126 and 127).
+Negavive/positive values can be switched by flipping all bits (look at +/-127).

 Two's complement compared to one's complement is shifted by 1 on negative numbers - it avoids the problem of two 0 representations.